mdshoaibuddinchanda/mdshoaibuddinchanda/README.md

 Array · 31 (2026) · 101049

-A systematic stress test of training-free tabular classification.
-The study compares HyperFast with classical and gradient-boosted baselines across degraded-data and computational conditions rather than judging models only on clean benchmarks.
+A systematic robustness and efficiency study of training-free tabular classification against classical and gradient-boosted baselines.

-Evidence
+Study design

 17 binary-classification datasets